Illustrated flow chart showing the logic of use cases in UX design

 Streamlines Design Process

-Use cases outline what a user needs from a product.
-It helps you create journey maps and understand what to focus on.
-This makes the design process faster and more efficient.
-With clear ideation and specific goals, the team avoids wasting time and effort on less important features.
+Since use cases outline what a user needs from a product, they can help you create journey maps and understand what to focus on rather than—more or less—guess into the problem space, and that knowledge is something that makes the design process faster and more efficient.
+When a team’s got clear ideation and specific goals, they can safeguard themselves from wasting time and effort on less important features that might even work against the digital solution in a holistic sense.

 Show Hide video transcript